Jersey Shore: Family Vacation: Production

 On September 2, 2021, MTV renewed the series for a fifth season with Nicole returning as a main cast member.
 The season premiered on January 6, 2022.
 The first half of season five filmed in New Jersey and Las Vegas as well as a trip to Los Angeles, and a vacation to the Florida Keys at the Isla Bella Beach Resort.
 Filming for the second half of season five resumed shortly after the holidays, with the cast being spotted in El Paso, Texas and later in San Diego, California.
 The second half of season five premiered on June 23, 2022.
 In 2022, A Double Shot at Love star and girlfriend of DJ Pauly D, Nikki Hall, stepped away from the public eye after an on-screen disagreement with castmate Angelina Pivarnick.

 On December 22, 2022, it was announced that the sixth season would premiere on January 26, 2023.
 The season filmed in various locations across the country including New Jersey, New York City, North Carolina, South Carolina, Connecticut, Los Angeles, Santa Barbara, and New Orleans, and also highlighted Vinny competing on the thirty-first season of Dancing with the Stars.
 On March 11, 2023, it was announced that former castmate Sammi Giancola would be returning to the series for the show's second half of the sixth season, which premiered on August 3, 2023.
-Filming included trips to the Pocono Mountains, Atlantic City, and Margaritaville Resort Orlando.
+Filming included trips to the Poconos, Atlantic City, and Margaritaville Resort Orlando.

 On December 7, 2023, MTV renewed the series for a seventh season, which premiered on February 8, 2024.
 For the first time, since the series premiered, all nine cast members appeared together under the same roof, in the same season.
 Filming took place in Atlantic City, Seaside Heights, Nashville, and Tucson.
 The second half of season seven premiered on September 19, 2024.
+Filming took place in Las Vegas, New York City, and Miami.
+Nikki Hall returned after stepping back from filming for a season and a half.

-In April 2025, it was announced that the eighth season would premiere on May 29, 2025, with the cast reuniting in the original Seaside Heights house.
+In April 2025, it was announced that the eighth season would premiere on May 29, 2025, celebrating 15 years since the original show premiered on MTV.
+Filming took place in Cape May, New Jersey and Jamaica, along with a return to the original house in Seaside Heights.
+For the first time ever, all nine cast members returned to the shore house at the same time to celebrate the 15th anniversary.
+On March 4, 2026, it was announced that the second half of season eight would be the last and that the final episodes would begin airing on May 7, 2026.
+Despite some reports of the final season being considered Season 9, MTV officially aired the season as the second half of Season 8.
+Filming took place in Boston, MA and various locations across New Jersey.